 Phishing and scareware are also examples of social engineering.

-Denial of Service is a direct attack on your business.
+Denial of Service and Distributed Denial of Service attacks are a direct attack on your business.
 It is the practice of overwhelming your system with invalid requests (e.g., online orders, contact form inquiries, etc.).
-This results in your systems stalling or being unable to respond to legitimate customer requests.
+This results in your systems stalling or being unable to respond to actual customer requests.

 What is a Cybersecurity Risk Assessment?